Last updated on December 19, 2025

 Dragon commanders are more than just legendary dragons that you can put in the command zone; they’re creatures that reward you for playing a dragon-themed deck, either by creating more dragons or synergizing with the ones you already have.

-That’s right, I went and kicked the red section off with a 2-drop dwarf.
-Magda, Brazen Outlaw is a stand-alone powerhouse that’s good enough for cEDH, but it can also head a casual red dragon deck.
+Ah yes, a 2-drop dwarf as my dragon commander….
+One of the best mono-red commanders, Magda, Brazen Outlaw is a stand-alone powerhouse that’s good enough for cEDH, but it can also head a casual red dragon deck.
 Many dragons like Chiss-Goria, Forge Tyrant and Blast-Furnace Hellkite have an artifact tie-in.
-Magda’s treasure-making ability ramps into these dragons or tutors them up, and there are complementary treasure-making dragons like Goldspan Dragon or Gadrak, the Crown-Scourge.
+Magda’s Treasure-making ability ramps into these dragons or tutors them up, and there are complementary Treasure-making dragons like Goldspan Dragon or Gadrak, the Crown-Scourge.

 Zirilan of the Claw has a Sneak Attack ability from the deck, which is powerful enough to make up for how expensive it is to get going.
 You can do the “end of turn” trick here, where you activate the ability on the end step right before your turn and keep the dragon you tutored until your end step.
 You can also use Sundial of the Infinite to keep those dragons permanently.